cpp-for-yourself/lectures-and-homeworks/lectures/all_or_nothing.md

 }
 ```
 <!-- Talking head + output overlay + reuse animation from copying -->
 When we run it, we see that the `other_object.ptr()` points to the same address as the `object.ptr()` after the move!
-The compiler doesn't know that it should set the `object.ptr_` which it moved from just now to `nullptr` and leaves it pointing to the same address causing the already dear to us runtime error when we inevitably free the memory twice.
+The compiler again generates a trivial constructor - a move constructor this time.
+This move constructor doesn't know that it should set the `object.ptr_` which it moved from just now to `nullptr` and leaves it pointing to the same address causing the already dear to us runtime error when we inevitably free the memory twice.

 <!-- Talking head -->
 By now we already know what to do!
 We know that we just need to write a custom move constructor and that is it!
 <!-- Code voiceover
-- Add new constructor
+- Add new constructor 🆗
-- Highlight inputs
+- Highlight inputs 🆗
-- Highlight copying pointer
+- Highlight copying pointer 🆗
-- Highlight setting other to nullptr
+- Highlight setting other to nullptr 🆗
 -->
 We write it in a very similar way to the copy constructor with the slight difference that we take an rvalue reference to `HugeObject` as input, don't copy the data and set the other object's `ptr_` field to `nullptr` (again we cover this in-depth in the move semantics video):
 <!--